-Cardioversion is a method to return an abnormal heart rhythm back to normal.
+Cardioversion is a method to bring an abnormal heart rhythm back to normal.

 Cardioversion can be done using an electric shock or with drugs.